Stencyl/stencylpedia/chapter-3/challenge-solution.md

 ## Download the Solution

-<a role="button" class="btn btn-primary btn-lg action-button2" href="http://static.stencyl.com/pedia2/ch3/challenge/Chapter%203%20Challenge%20Solution.zip">Download</a>
+<a role="button" class="btn btn-primary btn-lg action-button2" href="http://static.stencyl.com/pedia2/ch3/Chapter3Solution.stencyl">Download</a>

 To install the project, either drag the file into the Stencyl window from the Welcome Center or import it from the File menu (File > Import Game…).
+Requires Stencyl 3.4.0 or later.

 ![breakout-screenshot](http://static.stencyl.com/pedia2/ch3/challenge/image02.png)